microsoft/VSSDK-Extensibility-Samples/OperationProgress/Readme.md

 ### Opening **Operation Progress Tool Window**
  1. To run the sample, hit F5 or choose the **Debug &gt; Start Debugging** menu command.
 A new instance of Visual Studio will launch under the experimental hive.
  2. In the **Start window** dialog click the **Continue without code ->** link in the bottom right corner of the dialog (alternatively you can also open an existing project or create a new one).
- 3. Select **View &gt; Other Windows &gt; Operation Progress Tool Window** - this opens a new tool window named **Operation Progress Tool Window.
+ 3. Select **View &gt; Other Windows &gt; Operation Progress Tool Window** - this opens a new tool window named **Operation Progress Tool Window**.
 Optionally you can dock the window in a convenient location (e.g. bottom right corner under the Solution Explorer)
 ### Simulating operations in progress
  1. Open the **Operation Progress Tool Window** using the instructions above
  2. To simulate operation in progress check the **IntelliSense Stage Work** checkbox.
 The **IntelliSense Stage Status** field below will switch from **Complete** to **In Progress**